What is Amenorrhea

 Note: Absent menstrual cycles due to perimenopause and menopause are not considered amenorrhea.

 Defined as the absence of menstruation by the age of 14 with no secondary sexual characteristics, or the absence of menstruation by the age of 16 regardless of secondary sexual characteristics.
 Examples of secondary sexual characteristics in women are enlargement of breasts, widening of hips, armpit, pubic and leg hair and body odor.
 Primary amenorrhea is uncommon, happening in about only 0.3% of women.

-Natural therapies do not often work as well for women with primary amenorrhea and that is because there is usually an underlying developmental issue for those women.
+Often natural therapies do not work as well for women with primary amenorrhea because there is usually an underlying developmental issue for those women.
 In the case of primary amenorrhea, it may be best to find a reproductive endocrinologist to work with.
 We are not saying natural therapies and herbs will not work for primary amenorrhea, just that this condition is more difficult to work with.
 It is still very beneficial to eat well and choose healthy lifestyle practices.

 Defined as the absence of menstruation for the total of at least 3 previous menstrual cycle lengths, or at least 6 months in a woman who previously had a menstrual cycle and is still in her reproductive years.
 Reproductive years are defined as menarche, when a woman begins her menstrual cycle in puberty until menopause around the ages of 40-55.
 Secondary amenorrhea is more common than primary amenorrhea.

 A menstrual cycle that has stopped is not a disease, it may be a sign that there is an underlying imbalance in the body.
 A regular menstrual cycle is regulated by a complex system of messages and actions orchestrated by the endocrine system.
 The endocrine glands work together to send messages via hormones.
 This is called the feedback loop.